 By generating two more calculations, you can offer two different things to color in your text editor.

-Remove the “containers” dimension and drag it to filters.
+Remove the “containers” dimension and drag it to the filters.
 Convert to a single value list, aka radio buttons.

 Remove the color GreenRed from the visualization.
 Drag our two new positive and negative calculations with the text arrows.
 Put those on the Text mark card.